Wulingyuan Scenic Area

 Karst landscapes are formed over hundreds of millions of years.
 Formation occurs as continental plates are elevated.
 In the case of Asia, the elevation occurs because the Indian Continental Plate is running into the Eurasian Continental plate.
 As the Indian plate slides under the Eurasian plate, the Eurasian plate rises up.

 As the continental plate rises up, the softer earth erodes.
 Karsts occur in tropical and monsoon climates because of this erosion.
-As the sediment and loose earth flows downhill, the gigantic hard rocks that were once beneath the surface become exposed.
+As the sediment and lose earth flows downhill, the gigantic hard rocks that were once beneath the surface become exposed.
 The massive rocks stick out of the ground like pillars or mountains, and they become karsts.

 Wulingyuan Scenic Area Travel Tips